 The best for last, right?
 This is a patch that’s a perfect fit for the back of your Gi.
 However, this is not intended to cover the entire back, but rather the top area, just below the collar.
 That said, this is the perfect patch to use on any type of Gi, and it won’t get you in trouble with the IBJJF.
 Plus, if you’re into Samurai art (most grapplers, for some reason, seem to be) it is going to be even more attractive.

 The patch depicts a Ronin BJJ Emperor and features the head of a samurai warrior covered in a battlefield helmet.
-As such it has a very intricate design that’ too complicated to explain in word.s It has several different colors coming in many shades and is designed to perfection.
+As such it has a very intricate design that’s too complicated to explain in words.
+It has several different colors coming in many shades and is designed to perfection.
 Moreover, it is 6 x 5 Inches featuring full embroidery.
 The material is of premium quality, ultra-tough fabric.
 The colors are not only intense but also impregnable and will never fade away.
 One of the best BJJ Gi patches of all times, and certainly one you need to have.

 How To Sew BJJ Gi Patches On

 Before we sign off, let’s talk about how you can secure your best BJJ Gi patches secure it to your Gi.
-AS we already said, firt you have to make sure you choose the right area.
+AS we already said, first you have to make sure you choose the right area.
 Once you have that, keep in mind that the Gi is made of strong material and you’ll need to put in some effort if you’re not a professional.
 That said, all you need are a few pins to hold it in the perfect spot before you begin, and a needle and thread.
 About two feet of thread usually provide more than enough to secure even large patches.
 Remember to start from the inside of the Gi, so that you end at the same spot and tie a perfect knot.

 Among the many Gi regulations in terms of Gi color, length, width, overall state, the location of patches also comes into play.
 The result of having improperly placed patches might be a direct DQ unless you can remove them or get another Gi in an allotted time period.

 A little tip here.
 Remember that placing patches on your chest is not always easy.
-You might sew it on correctly only to find ti is sideways once you out the Gi on,This is due to the fact that you cross your jacket’s sides one over the other when you’re’ wearing a belt.
+You might sew it on correctly only to find it is sideways once you out the Gi on.
+This is due to the fact that you cross your jacket’s sides one over the other when you’re’ wearing a belt.
 So, always make your initial placement measurements with a belt on.

-I think we can say that this about wraps up our best BJJ Gi Patches guide.
+I think we can say that this wraps up our best BJJ Gi Patches guide.
 For now, at least.
 As I said, we’ll be updating it regularly as new patches appear on the market.
 However, they’ll need to meet all our criteria before we actually include them in our guide here.
 Until such time, take your pick and go customize your Gi to give yourself even more enjoyment while you’re’ on the mats.